 My Approach to Helping

-Feeling frustrated and overwhelmed?
-Not sure where to turn for help for yourself or your child?
+Feeling frustrated and overwhelmed with yourself or your child?
+Not sure where to turn for help for yourself or your adopted child?
 You don't have to continue this fight alone.
-I am here to help people take control of their own emotions, heal from the pain of the past, using their own strengths and uniqueness.
-The types of therapy and tools used in my work are guided by the goals and needs of the person in the room with me.
+I am here to help adoptive families take control of their own emotions, heal from the pain of the past, using their own strengths and uniqueness.
+The types of therapy and tools used in my work are guided by the goals and needs of the family in the room with me.
 Everyone is capable of finding a path to their goals and I feel privileged to be a witness to their journey.
 Words are often not enough to heal - how many times have you told your story and not felt better?
-We can use play, art, music, sand tray - and many other tools to help you express yourself and be heard - at your own pace.
-You can schedule an appointment online - click on our website link.
+We can use play, art, music, sand tray, EMDR- and many other tools to help you express yourself and be heard - at your own pace.

 More Info About My Practice